 It’s very common during the Festa Junina (June Party), and it has many different names throughout the country, such as canjica (in the northeast) or curau/papa de milho (in Minas Gerais and Rio de Janeiro).

-But regardless of where you go in Brazil, the curau will often be a dish that will put lots of smiles to people’s faces, including yours.
+But regardless of where you go in Brazil, the curau will often be a dish that will put lots of smiles on people’s faces, including yours.

-This dish is basically made of layers of cookies and either chocolate cream or any other flavor you might want.
+This dessert consists of layers of Marie cookies or ladyfingers and either chocolate cream or any other flavor you might want.
 In fact, that’s the reason for its name, which makes reference to the word pavement.